lschiesser/pragmatics_rep/preregistration.md

 ### Main test phase

 The trials start with the presentation of the scenario and underneath the participant sees the rating scale consisting of 5 hearts.
-Participants are asked to rate a total of 15 scenarios using the heart rating scale.
-The scenarios, the goals, the names and the utterances used in each trial are randomized.
+Participants are asked to rate a total of 15 scenarios using the heart rating scale. ***The scenarios begin with a fact, for example "Lisa backed a cake." and then this person asks someone else "How was my cake?".
+The other person in the scenario answers this question with one of the 15 utterance(5) x goal(3) rating-combinations, for example "Laura wants to be honest and says: "Your cake was okay.".
+In the real experiment all the scenarios are translated into German.*** The scenarios, the goals, the names of the persons in the scenarios and the utterances used in each trial are randomized.

 ### Structure of the Experiment
 The experiment starts with a welcome text, followed by instructions.
 Then the main test phase starts and in the end participants are asked a few questions like their age, gender and they have the chance to give us feedback or leave comments.